 Dosage Form: capsule, extended release

-• Indomethacin is contraindicated for the treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).
+- Indomethacin extended-release capsules are contraindicated in the setting of coronary artery bypass graft (CABG) surgery (see CONTRAINDICATIONS and WARNINGS).

 Indomethacin ER Description

 Indomethacin, USP cannot be considered a simple analgesic and should not be used in conditions other than those recommended under INDICATIONS AND USAGE.